trifork/cheetah-infrastructure-utils-kafka/README.md

 | Topic          | READ, DESCRIBE          |
 | Group          | READ, DESCRIBE          |

-The read is a special case as it allows both READ and DESCRIBE on the topic and group.
-This allows a consumer to read from the topic and describe the group, which is needed for consuming data.
+The `read` operation is a special case as it allows both READ and DESCRIBE on the topic and group.
 Use this for services that consume data from Kafka.

 #### Type: WRITE